famake3/piccolo/README.md

        --data-pin MOSI --clock-pin SCLK
    ```

+   For NeoPixels, connect the data line to GPIO18 (labelled `D18`, physical pin 12).
+   DotStar strips use the SPI0 pins: connect data to MOSI (GPIO10, physical pin 19)
+   and clock to SCLK (GPIO11, physical pin 23).

    You may need `sudo` when accessing hardware pins.
 See
 `firmware/rpi_artnet_service/README.md` for more details.